Summerstrand: Entertainment

-Summerstrand is home to the Broadwalk Casino and Entertainment World, the only casino in the Nelson Mandela Bay Metro.
+Summerstrand is home to the Boardwalk Casino and Entertainment World, the only casino in the Nelson Mandela Bay Metro.
 The casino also includes a hotel and is owned by Sun International.
+The complex was recently updated with a shopping centre, replacing the original open-area design with a closed mall surrounding a courtyard.

-There are many hotels in Summerstrand such as Road Lodge Port Elizabeth, Raddison Blu Port Elizabeth and Protea Hotel (by Marriot) Port Elizabeth Marine.
+There are many hotels in Summerstrand, such as Road Lodge Port Elizabeth, Radisson Blu Port Elizabeth and Protea Hotel (by Marriot) Port Elizabeth Marine.
 There are also numerous guest houses and lodges in Summerstrand.

-There is also the nearby Bayworld in Humewood, a museum complex comprising the Museum, oceanarium, Snake Park as well as Number 7 Castle Hill Museum.
+There is also the nearby Bayworld in Humewood, a museum complex comprising the Museum, Oceanarium, and Snake Park.
 Summerstrand is also near the Cape Recife Nature Reserve.

 Sport and Recreation

-There are also two beaches in Summerstrand, Hobie and Pollock Beach.
+There are also two beaches in Summerstrand, Hobie and Pollok Beach.
 Hobie Beach is a famous beach in Port Elizabeth and includes the Shark Rock Pier, the only pier in Nelson Mandela Bay.
-There is also the nearby the Kings Beach in Humewood which is Port Elizabeth's flagship beach.
+There are also the nearby Kings Beach and Humewood Beaches in Humewood, with Kings Beach being Port Elizabeth's flagship beach.

-Apart from the beaches there are also other sports and recreation facilities such as the Humewood Golf Club and the Summerstrand Tennis Club.
+Apart from the beaches there are also other sports and recreation facilities, such as the Humewood Golf Club and the Summerstrand Tennis Club.